reflexer-labs/geb-governance-actions/README.md

 - AccessManagement: grant or revoke any access within GEB
 - CollateralStabilityFee: change the stability fee of one or more collateralTypes
 - DebtCeilingProposal: change debt ceiling for a single collateralType
-- FixedDiscountAuctionHouse: change any of the parameters
+- FixedDiscountCollateralAuctionHouse: change any of the parameters
 - GlobalAuctionParamsProposal: change global auction parameters (initialDebtMintedTokens, debtAuctionBidSize)
 - LiquidationCRatio: change liquidation collateralization ratio for one or more collateralTypes
 - LiquidationPenalty: change liquidation penalty for one or more collateralTypes